readfm/t8ngle/README.md

 # t8ngle
 mobile TANGLE variable in text
 http://worrydream.com/Tangle/
 apply to define current OPPORTUNITY COST now

+"IF TIME=MONEY and my LIFE value is $4,000,000"

 make work on mobile
 (numbers are approximate)